NVIDIA/Fuser/doc/reading/tma-modeling-in-depth.md

 **Theorem 1:** TMA provides weak correctness.

+Having weak correctness is great in the sense that, if weak correctness is sufficient for us, we neither need to predicate nor need to initialize the output of TMA to achieve correct functionality.

-A common use case for TMA is to load data for tensor core, which requires zero filling on out-of-boundary items.
+A common use case for TMA is to load data for tensor core.
-So it is very important to know when TMA load provides strong correctness.
+Because tensor core has unpredicated reduction, strong correctness is required.
-Strong correctness requires that, when an IterDomain expression create holes (indivisible split, resize), the holes are filled with a certain value.
+Strong correctness means that, when an IterDomain expression create holes (indivisible split, resize), the holes must be filled with a certain value.

 As we see in ["Divisibility of Split"](../reading/divisibility-of-split.md), when we indivisibly split an IterDomain, we will need to predicate the IterDomain being split.